Kashuhappy/ecommerce/README.md

 ### Ecommerce
-An ecommerce project for my POrtfolio website
+An ecommerce project for my Portfolio website

+* check out what git clone --single-branch -b react-mini [github url] . // . will not create another folder instead paste in current folder